 - Do Marketing objectives and strategies align with Product and the larger Corporate strategy?

-The only way to truly validate these first 2 phases of the go-to-market plan is to spend time in the marketplace, listen to prospective customers and market experts, and learn first-hand what might work and what won’t.
-Avoid the poison of “talking to yourselves” when striving to validate market fit.
+The only way to truly understand and validate these first 2 phases of the go-to-market plan is to spend time in the marketplace, listen to prospective customers and market experts, and learn first-hand what makes sense and what doesn’t.
+Avoid the poison of “talking to yourselves” when striving to validate the right markets and buyer segments to target.

 - Have all potential sales channels been considered?
 Direct/indirect.
 Inside/outside.
 Online/self-serve.
 Channel partners and distributors?